Our Board of Directors

 I began volunteering with Happy Hooves School at the Barn, a full day program for special needs classes, which includes therapeutic riding.
 Working with the instructor, I would side walk with the horse and rider in the arena and on the trails.
 Nothing was as rewarding as the confidence and self-esteem I witnessed children gain as they interacted with these big, beautiful, gentle horses.
 I was instantly hooked on the amazing farm setting, the horses, the people and their mission.

-Aside from my board duties, I volunteer in a reading program at a local elementary school and am part of the communications team for Living Hope International, orphanages in Mexico.
+Aside from my board duties, I volunteer with the communications team for Living Hope International, a youth home and ministry in Mexico.

 Treasurer, Happy Hooves Board of Directors

 I first learned about Happy Hooves in 2009 when my daughter began taking riding lessons at Eden Farms.
 Over the years, my daughter began assisting with therapy lessons, and our entire family began to understand the tremendous impact that the program makes in people's lives and saw the benefits firsthand.

 I am honored to return to the board after taking a few years off to focus on my family and am excited to see the program thriving.
 I hope to use my administrative skills from years as a paralegal as well as my horse skills from years as a horse mom to support that growth.

 I feel fortunate to wear a few different hats with jobs that I love and that let me use different sides of my personality.
 The first is as a sales associate at The Tack Shop in Greenville, and the other is as the bookkeeper for Eden Farms.
 I've also taken on the role of Program Coordinator, which means I try to make sure that our instructors, staff and volunteers have the support that they need to provide Happy Hooves' students with appropriate therapeutic experiences in accordance with PATH International's professional standards and guidelines.